The magic of the temples of Angkor are almost beyond imagination.

 Just fresh off the render machine is our latest production for Tier 1; Operation Orchid Dawn.

-In aid of the charity ORCHID – Fighting Male Cancer, Warrior (UKAZ) in association […]
+In aid of the charity ORCHID – Fighting Male Cancer, Warrior (UKAZ) […]

 Certain cities in the world are instantly recognisable from hundreds of classic movies that have been set there.
 No one could mistake Paris, New York or London on film, but for me the most recognisable city of them all is the great bay of Hong Kong.
 I grew up on a strict diet of Hong Kong movies: from Jackie Chan cop thrillers to John Woo gangster flicks.
 The Hong Kong cinema actor Chow Yun Fat was considered by my friends and I as the coolest guy in the universe, bar none, thanks to his incredible performances as Ken Gor and The God of Gamblers.
 With these memories, I felt like I knew the city off by heart even before I visited there.
 I had a mental map already in my head that included combinations of scenes from Bruce Lee’s Enter the Dragon and the, unintentionally, hilarious Jean Claude Van Dam 90’s action fest Double Impact.
 It was no doubt the sort of distorted mental map that everyone has when they have watched too many movies: all warped distances and colours.
 Larger than life could ever be.